 Some states have predictive scheduling laws that require the employer to give the employee advance notice of any schedule changes.
-For example, in Oregon, employers have to give their employees at least seven days advance notice of any changes to their schedule.
-In Washington, D.C., that increases to 21 days.
-And in certain parts of California, if you change an employee’s schedule with less than seven days notice, you’ll need to increase your employee’s regular rate of pay for the rescheduled shifts.
+For example, in New York City, employers have to give their employees at least 72 hours advance notice of any changes to their schedule.
+In Oregon, that increases to 14 days.
+And in San Francisco, if you change an employee’s schedule with less than seven days notice, you’ll need to increase your employee’s regular rate of pay for the rescheduled shifts.

 But there are also plenty of states that don’t have predictive scheduling laws in place, and if you live in one of those states, from a legal standpoint, your employer has the right to change your schedule whenever they want to—including at the last minute.

 Here’s a look at places with a Fair Workweek law in place.